aphrochl/SolveMyProblem/solver-service/README.md

-# Solver
+# Solver Service

-This service is the solver service of the SolveMyProblem application.
+This is the solver service of the SolveMyProblem application.